Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/README.md

 # Azure Cognitive Services Form Recognizer client library for .NET
-Azure Cognitive Services Form Recognizer is a cloud service that uses machine learning to extract text and table data from form documents.
-It allows you to train custom models using your own forms, to extract field names and values, and table data from them.
-It also provides a prebuilt models you can use to extract values from receipts, or tables from any form.
+Azure Cognitive Services Form Recognizer is a cloud service that uses machine learning recognize form fields, text, and tables in form documents.
+It includes the following capabilities:

+- Recognize Custom Forms - Recognize and extract form fields and other content from your custom forms, using models you train with your own form types.
+- Recognize Form Content - Recognize and extract tables, lines and words in forms documents, without the need to train a model.
+- Recognize Receipts - Recognize and extract common fields from US receipts, using a pre-trained receipt model.

 [Source code][formreco_client_src] | <!--[Package (NuGet)]() | [API reference documentation]() |--> [Product documentation][formreco_docs] <!--| [Samples]()-->